dcrommie/walbrook/education/understanding-money-market-instruments.md

 ## Risks

+Money market instruments are regarded as being some of the safer investments.

+However, as with any investment certain risks remain.

+#### Inflation Risk

+there is the risk that inflation will eat up a substantial amount of the return.
+When investing for a extended period (by rolling over the investment), inflation can erode the purchasing power of the investment.

+#### Currency Risk

+When investing into currencies other than the home currency, a corresponding currency risk arises.
+If the deposit is done in any currency other than the home currency, a currency risk applies.

+**Interest Rate Risk**

+Interest rates are usually low compared to other investments – besides the risk of not being able to reinvest at the same rate on roll-over,

+**Issuer Risk**

+Money market investments are essentially debt obligations.
+Thus the creditworthiness of the issuer has to be considered when investing.

+#### Counterparty Risks and Ratings

+There is a minimum risk on the capital invested – the default (credit) risk of the custody bank becoming insolvent.

+Money market investments aim at short-term investments with a lower risk and thus are only made with trustworthy counterparties.

+• All instruments described above have different counterparties.

+• The credit quality of a counterparty for short-term debts is rated by an independent agency such as Moody’s

+• Short-term ratings differ from long-term ratings for the bond market (see Understanding Fixed Income).

 #### Liquidity Risk

+Money market investment may be less liquid than other investments.

+Money market instruments are short-term investments – however, being debt obligations they may be less liquid than other instrument categories.

 The risk that an investor cannot sell an investment at a fair price within an expected timeframe is called Liquidity Risk.